sumeetjain/twitter-diversity-report/README.md

 <a name="localenv"></a>
 ##Prepare Your Local Environment

-This program was built with Ruby on Rails 3.2.21. **Please ensure that you have at least this version of Rails**, as some methods may not be earlier in other versions.
+This program was built with Ruby on Rails 3.2.21. **Please ensure that you have at least this version of Rails**, as some methods may not be available in other versions.

 Next: